 PROPOSED

-52. Whilst the state selection trials are open to anyone, to be eligible for membership of the State Representative Squad, a member must have participated in at least 33.3% of the total matches (not including finals), in either of the two weekly competitions that were held immediately prior to the closing date for State Selection Trial nominations.
+52. To be eligible to enter the selection trails, you must be a current registered member of ACTEBA or were a registered member for either of the previous 2 seasons.
+To be eligible for membership of the State Representative Squad, a member must have participated in at least 33.3% of the total matches (not including finals), in either of the two weekly competitions that were held immediately prior to the closing date for State Selection Trial nominations.
 If a player nominates for the Selection Trials who has not satisfied these requirements, but is participating in the current weekly Competition at the time of

 nominating, then that member will be deemed eligible for membership of the State Representative Squad if he/she has participated in at least 33.3% of that competition (not including finals), by the time the Selection Trials event is completed.